-The first thing we suggest you do is to contact your carrier to make sure you have an active plan.
-If everything is fine and your plan with the carrier is active, try the solutions below.
+We suggest that you contact your carrier to ensure that you have an active plan.
+If everything is fine and your plan is active, try the solutions below.

 See also: How To Fix No Service On iPhone

-iPhone No Sim Card error is one of the most common Sim-related issues.
-We are going to share several effective solutions for you to try so that you can finally get rid of this annoying error message.
+iPhone Sim Failure error is one of the most common SIM-related issues.
+We will share several effective solutions for you to get rid of this annoying error message.

 Solution No.1: Toggle Airplane Mode

-Let’s start with the simplest solution.
-If you ever experienced iPhone Wi-Fi issues, problems with cellular data, GPS, or Bluetooth, then you know that toggling the Airplane mode can fix the issue.
-This simple trick may work if your iPhone says No Sim.
-Go to Settings, and turn the Airplane mode On.
-Leave it on for 15-20 seconds and turn it off.
+Let's start with the simplest solution.
+If you have ever experienced iPhone WiFi issues, cellular data, GPS, or Bluetooth problems, you know that toggling the Airplane mode can fix the issue.
+This simple trick may work if your iPhone says no SIM.

 Solution No.2: Reboot your iPhone

-Solution No.3: See if your SIM card is properly placed
+Solution No.3: Ensure that your SIM card is inserted correctly.

-Sometimes, the SIM card may move a bit.
-Even if the card didn’t move, reinserting the SIM card is something you should definitely try.
-Turn off your iPhone and remove the SIM card.
-If there is dust in the tray or on the card, wipe it off.
 Make sure the SIM card is not damaged.
-If it is, that is the reason why your iPhone says no sim card installed and you will have to contact your carrier for the SIM card replacement.
-No damages on the card?
+If your SIM Card is damaged, you will have to contact your carrier for the SIM card replacement.
+No damage to the card?
 Place it back in the tray and turn your phone on.

-Here is Apple’s guide on how to remove the SIM card from your iPhone.
+Here is Apple's guide on removing the SIM card from your iPhone.